kado/blogify/README.md

 # blogify
-Blogify is micro blog engine!
+Blogify is a micro blog engine developed in .NET Core